 In addition to state regulations, we also are subject to federal laws, regulations and guidelines issued by CMS that place a number of requirements on health insurance carriers and agents and brokers in connection with the marketing and sale of Medicare Advantage and Medicare Part D prescription drug plans.
 We are subject to similar requirements of state insurance departments with respect to our marketing and sale of Medicare Supplement plans.
-Medicare plans are not generally able to be purchased outside of an annual enrollment period that occurs in the fourth guarter of the year, subject to exception for individuals aging into Medicare eligibility and for individuals who qualify for a special enrollment period as a result of certain qualifying events.
+Medicare plans are not generally able to be purchased outside of an annual enrollment period that occurs in the fourth quarter of the year, subject to exception for individuals aging into Medicare eligibility and for individuals who qualify for a special enrollment period as a result of certain qualifying events.
 In addition, Medicare Advantage plan enrollees may enroll in another Medicare Advantage plan or disenroll from their Medicare Advantage plan and return to original Medicare during the Medicare Advantage open enrollment period that generally occurs in the first quarter of the year.
 CMS and state insurance department regulations and guidelines include a number of prohibitions regarding the ability to contact Medicare-eligible individuals and place many restrictions on the marketing of Medicare-related plans.
-For example, we or our health insurance carrier partners are required to file with CMS and state departments of insurance certain of our websites, our call center scripts and other marketing materials we, or in some cases our partners, use to market Medicare-related plans and require publication or additional notice and disclaimers.
-In some instances, CMS or state departments of insurance must approve the material before we use it.
-In addition, the laws and regulations applicable to the marketing and sale of Medicarerelated plans are ambiguous, complex and, particularly with respect to regulations and guidance issued by CMS for Medicare Advantage and Medicare Part D prescription drug plans, change frequently.
+For example, we or our health insurance carrier partners are required to file with CMS and state departments of insurance must approve the material before we use it.
+In addition, the laws and regulations applicable to the marketing and sale of Medicare-related plans are ambiguous, complex and, particularly with respect to regulations and guidelines insurance issued by CMS for Medicare Advantage and Medicare Part D prescription drug plans, change frequently.